dave/wildernessprime/content/expeditions/great-himalaya-trail/what-is-the-great-himalaya-trail.en.md

 date: 2019-02-01 00:00:00 +0000
 title: What is the Great Himalaya Trail?
 description: A brief overview of the trek.
-description_with_context: A brief overview of our 1,300km thru-hike of the Great Himalaya Trail.
 image: "/v1550183014/IMG_2423.jpg"
 keywords: []
 author: dave